Images & SVG Icons

 SVG Usage

-To use a sprite use the following syntax, where #icon-id matches the name of the <symbol> to the desired icon in iconset.svg
+To use a sprite use the following syntax, where#icon-id matches the name of the <symbol> to the desired icon in iconset.svg<span class="visible-for-screen-readers"

 <svg aria-hidden="true" width="20" height="20">